 It is the policy of the School of Allied Health Sciences to conduct educational programs in a place and manner accessible to individuals with disabilities, and to make reasonable modifications and accommodations necessary to achieve this purpose.
-Students who need special accommodations should be proactive and contact TTUHSC Student Services, (806) 743.2300, immediately after accepting a class position.
+Students who need special accommodations should be proactive and contact TTUHSC Office of Student Services, (806) 743.2300, immediately after accepting a class position.
 The student will be asked to complete an application requesting accommodation and to supply documentation necessary to support the application.
+For additional information on obtaining disability services, visit www.ttuhsc.edu/studentservices.